b00t0x/ROG-Zephyrus-G14-GA402-Hackintosh/README.md

 In spite of the laptop doesn't have TRX40 chipset, DevirtualiseMmio quirk is required to avoid stuck on `[EB|#LOG:EXITBS:START]`.
 MmioWhitelist is also required to avoid blackout issue.

 #### dGPU DeviceProperties
-These properties are commented out because of not working before replacing IOPCIFamily.kext.
-To enable this, read [IOPCIFamily.md](IOPCIFamily.md).

 - `device-id` : `FF730000`
   - spoofed as RX 6600 series.